 Menthol is that bright cold flavour that clears your nose and freshens in your throat.
 Peppermint has a lot of menthol in it, along with subtle sweetness, and slight green leafy-ness (if you know what I mean).

-Peppermint tea can be brewed lightly, to reduce the menthol and create a subtle flavour… or it can be brewed strongly to really clear a cold and freshen your mouth.
+You should brew lightly, to reduce the menthol and create a subtle flavour… or you can be brew strongly to really clear a cold and freshen your mouth.

-That’s part of the beauty of tea!
+That’s part of the beauty of this!
 With chewing gum and toothpaste, it’s all or nothing.
-But with a peppermint infusion, you can control how strong the flavour becomes.
+But with this infusion, you can control how strong the flavour becomes.
 I prefer my peppermint tisane quite light.

 How This Herbal Infusion Makes You Feel

 Whereas in the evenings, it may relax you and get you in the mood for sleep.
-Not unlike brushing your teeth, peppermint tea can quickly become a significant minty moment in your daily sleep and wake routines.
+Not unlike brushing your teeth, it can quickly become a significant minty moment in your daily sleep and wake routines.

 Peppermint Tea Health Benefits